pkulchenko/ZeroBraneStudio/doc-faq.md

 Starting from v0.35 the debugging of LuaJIT applications is supported out-of-the-box.
 See [LuaJIT debugging](doc-luajit-debugging) section for details.

+## Is debugging of 64bit applications supported?

+Yes; even when you use a 32bit version of the IDE, you can still run and debug 64bit applications.
+See [Debugging of 64bit applications](doc-remote-debugging#debugging-of-64bit-applications) section for details.

 ## Why am I getting compilation errors in the IDE when my code runs fine outside of it?

 Starting from v0.39, ZeroBrane Studio is using LuaJIT as its internal Lua engine.